johnnymatthews/friendsum/README.md

  - ~~Get some Scrubs quotes~~.
  - ~~Style the buttons to look better~~.
  - Somehow API this shin dig through Netlify...
+ - Grab the quotes from seperate JS files.